 - How to Fix Your Budget When it isn’t Working

 - 5 Tips for a Successful Spending Freeze

 No, you won’t need a crystal ball, but you will need to think about what’s likely to be on the horizon this year.
 For example, a family wedding or dental work like orthodontics.
 The better you plan now, the better prepared (and less stressed) you’ll be later.

 5 – Negotiate Better Deals

 Oftentimes, a single phone call can result in much better deals for everything from your car insurance to your electricity bill.
 So, call your service providers and ask for a better deal.
 This step is especially important if your budget is looking very tight for the year.

 6 – Increase Your Income

 If you’re in a position to, ask for or actively work toward getting a pay rise.
-But, make sure you don’t increase your spending the match that raise!
+But make sure you don’t increase your spending to match that raise!
 Diversifying your income is a smart money move, too.
 Options for increasing the revenue side of your budget include starting a business on the side: selling new, second-hand or hand-made goods online or at markets, tutoring, gardening… the list is as long as your skills and imagination.
-There are likely to be tax and other legal implications so remember to factor those in, too.
+There are likely to be tax and other legal implications, so remember to factor those in.

 7 – Dream Big